jankeymeulen/siemens-logo-rest/README.md

 # siemens-logo-rest
 Trying to make sense of the Siemens LOGO sort-of built-in REST API.
 Maybe, someday, I'll write a wrapper for it.

+**WARNING** this seems to work up until Logo 8.3.
+I've been using Modbus since writing this documentation, leaving this open for historical reasons.

 # Getting a shared secret to authenticate with the LOGO

 1. Enable the web server on the LOGO through LOGOComfort.
 Put a password there, I wasn't able to get it working without.